nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Architecture

+The figure below shows the overall design of the application.
+Given below is a sequence diagram when adding a Todo task.
 <img src="https://github.com/AY2021S1-CS2113T-T12-2/tp/blob/master/images/Overall_Architecture.JPG" alt="" width="300"/> <br/>

-The Figure given above shows the overall design of the application.
-Given below is a sequence diagram when adding a Todo task.
+UI: The user interface of the application.
+Parser: Interprets the user's input.
+Command: The command executor.
+Model: Holds the data of the application in memory.
+Storage: Reads data from, and writes data to, the hard disk.

 <img src="https://github.com/AY2021S1-CS2113T-T12-2/tp/blob/master/images/Archi_SD.JPG" alt="" width="750"/>